 Curtis on Tour

-On February 17 and 18, the stellar classical musicians of Curtis On Tour will visit Appalachian State University as part of the new Barbara and Lawrence Freiman Guest Artist Residency at the Hayes School of Music.
-In addition to a public concert, Curtis On Tour’s visit includes events for Appalachian State University students such as classroom presentations, performances, and Q&A sessions.
+On February 17 and 18, the stellar classical musicians of Curtis on Tour will visit Appalachian State University as part of the new Barbara and Lawrence Freiman Guest Artist Residency at the Hayes School of Music.
+In addition to a public concert, Curtis on Tour’s visit includes events for Appalachian State University students such as classroom presentations, performances, and Q&A sessions.

 Concert